Home Lessons Tutorials Links Books About Us Site Map

 After his inauguration in 1937, FDR watched the parade from a reviewing stand in front of the White House built to look like Andrew Jackson's Tennessee home.

 Franklin D. Roosevelt was the first president to fly in an airplane.
-He did in 1943.
+He did it in 1943.

-FDR was the first president to have his own airplane, the first to travel through the Panama Canal, the first to visit a foreign country during wartime (6-10-43), and the first to name a woman to his Cabinet.
+FDR was the first president to have his own airplane, the first to travel through the Panama Canal, the first to visit a foreign country during wartime (6-10-43).

 I'd Rather Be Right was a humorous play that opened on November 2, 1937.
 It satirized the highest office of the land as it related to FDR.